rodrigovivi/linux/dim.rst

 update-branches
 ---------------
 Updates all maintainer branches.
-Only needs to be run to synchronize branches between different machines (or maintainers fwiw).
-As long a given branch is always maintained from the same machine, even if different branches are maintained on different machines (by different maintainers), there's no need to run this command.
+Useful to synchronize all branches when other maintainers and committers pushed patches meanwhile.

 status
 ------